-If your problem isn’t fixed, try reinstalling Windows or performing a Refresh or Reset on Windows 8.
+If your problem isn’t fixed, try reinstalling Windows or performing a Refresh or Reset on Windows 8 or 10.
 This will reset your computer back to its clean, factory-default state.
 If you’re still experiencing crashes, your computer likely has a hardware problem.

 If you have important files that will be lost and want to back them up before reinstalling Windows, you can use a Windows installer disc or Linux live media to recover the files.
 These run entirely from a CD, DVD, or USB drive and allow you to copy your files to another external media, such as another USB stick or an external hard drive.

 If you’re incapable of booting a Windows installer disc or Linux live CD, you may need to go into your BIOS or UEFI and change the boot order setting.

 If even this doesn’t work—or if you can boot from the devices and your computer freezes or you can’t access your hard drive—you likely have a hardware problem.
 You can try pulling the computer’s hard drive, inserting it into another computer, and recovering your files that way.